-- You need to take this form and a valid ID to one of the associated bicycle dealers before 1 October 2017.
+- You need to take this form and a valid ID to one of the associated bicycle dealers before 1 October of the current year.

 - After you have chosen a bicycle, the bicycle dealer will ask the salary administration department of the UT for approval via the TSR intranet site.

 - After the salary administration department has granted its approval, the bicycle dealer will print an agreement for you to sign.
 The dealer will send the signed agreement together with the invoice to the UT.
 The UT will take care of the settlement in the way indicated by you.

 You put in € 720 for a bicycle.
 In March, you purchase a bicycle.
 In April, the salary administration department receives and pays the invoice.
 You have chosen for settlement in instalments with your salary up to and including the month of December.
 This means that an amount of € 90 will be deducted from your gross salary every month during the period of May up to and including December.
 You earn € 2,290 gross.
 A tax rate of 40.40% is taken as a starting point.
 Normally, you would receive € 1,364.84 net.
 As your gross monthly salary now comes to € 2,200 (2,290 - 90), you will receive € 1,311.20 net.
 For a period of eight months, your net salary will be reduced by € 53.64.
 Therefore, your bicycle will cost you (52 x 8) € 429.12.
 This means you will save € 290.88.

 (This example serves solely to illustrate how the arrangement works.
 You can calculate your personal gain in more detail via the web application.)

 In your situation, one hour has a gross value of € 14.25.
 You buy a bicycle worth € 570.
 Therefore, you need to put up 40 hours to finance the bicycle.